 Dr. Michelle A. Lyn, M.D.

-Dr. Michelle A. Lyn M.D. has been on the faculty at Baylor College of Medicine and a physician at Texas Children’s Hospital for the past 24 years.
-She has held several leadership positions at Texas Children’s Hospital and is currently the Medical Director for Care Management and Patient Flow.
-Dr. Lyn has been actively engaged in multiple organizations through her leadership on their Board of Directors.
-Some of these include Wesleyan University, St. Agnes Academy and St. Luke’s Episcopal Health Charities.
+Dr. Michelle A. Lyn M.D. has been on the faculty at Baylor College of Medicine and a physician at Texas Children’s Hospital for the past 27 years.
+She has held several leadership positions at Texas Children’s Hospital and is currently the Medical Director for Care Coordination and Patient Flow.
+Over the years Dr. Lyn has been actively engaged in numerous community and educational organizations through her leadership on their Board of Directors.
+Some of these included Wesleyan University, St. Agnes Academy and St. Luke’s Episcopal Health Charities.
 She served as the Executive Board Chair for Episcopal Health Charities from 2009-2012.
 Dr. Lyn is a graduate of Wesleyan University and SUNY Buffalo School of Medicine.
-She completed her pediatric residency and chief residency at Albert Einstein/Montefiore Consortium prior to her fellowship in Pediatric Emergency Medicine at Baylor College of Medicine.
+She completed her Pediatric Residency and Chief Residency at Albert Einstein/Montefiore Consortium prior to her fellowship in Pediatric Emergency Medicine at Baylor College of Medicine.

 Elena M. Marks is the President and Chief Executive Officer of the Episcopal Health Foundation and a nonresident Fellow in Health Policy at Rice University’s Baker Institute for Public Policy.
 Ms. Marks previously served as the Director of Health and Environmental Policy for the City of Houston.
 Prior to joining the Mayor’s staff, Ms. Marks practiced trial and appellate law with major law firms, started and directed a successful legal placement firm, and developed strategic, long-range, and operating plans for service lines and system centers at a major health system.
 Ms. Marks holds a Bachelor’s degree from Emory University, a law degree from the University of Texas School of Law, and a Master’s in Public Health from the University of Texas School of Public Health.